 Ben-Ruby said police did not enter the mosque itself.

 But Kamal Khatib, a spokesman for the Israeli Arab Islamic Movement, which has been at the forefront of recent al-Aqsa demonstrations, blamed Israeli police for the clashes.

-“The police always excuse their attacks by saying that the worshippers threw stones,” he told AFP.
+“The police always excuse their attacks by saying that the worshippers threw stones,” he told the AFP news agency.